adammbaker/ristra/README.md

 ### Organization
 The organization is the foundation of Ristra's logic.
 Initially intended for the use by one individual organization, Ristra has been further developed to be used by multiple organizations working in assisting refugees recently released from ICE's detention.

-Currently a Point of Contact can only be in charge of a single organization.
+Currently a Site Coordinator can only be in charge of a single organization.
 This may change as needed in the future.
-Only POCs can edit the information of an individual organization.
+Only Site Coordinators can edit the information of an individual organization.

 ### Location
 Under each organization, there are locations that the organization uses to receive and process refugees.
 Locations can be anything but are most commonly motels, dormitories, or churches.